 She stayed up far past her bedtime to greet us.
 Her hair was matted to one side of her head, but her eyes were awake, alert.
-She had a skip in her step as she brought plate and bowl after plate and bowl of delicious dips, cookies, huge, plump grapes, and meats and cheeses to the table.
+She had a skip in her step as she brought plate and bowl after plate and bowl of delicious dips, cookies, chips, and huge, plump grapes, and meats and cheeses to the table.
 She wanted to know everything.
 How was our trip over?
 How was school going?
 Along with the many questions asked and answered, were the ones unspoken: Who are you?
-Who is my son now?
-Am I losing him?
+Are you the right one for my only child?

 In no time at all, visiting Elko and her, grew to be my most cherished moments.
-Over time, we grew to be friends, comrades, working towards one thing: loving one man.
+Over time, we grew to be friends, comrades, having one very important thing in common: loving the same man.
 The way she treated me, you would think I were the Queen of England.
-She regarded me as her only son’s true love, beautiful, strong, intelligent, someone with so much potential.
+She regarded me as her only child’s true love and she saw me as beautiful, strong, intelligent, someone with so much potential.
 Her faith in me is the one driving force that contributed to my present success.
 Had she not been there, rooting for me, I don’t know where I’d be.

 Tears filled my eyes as I drove the dusty highway further and further from my family, my friends, my life.
 As the miles grew longer from all that I had left, the only thing that kept my foot on the gas was her.
 Her warm, comfortable, shabby love.
 It would be okay when I saw her.

 Sure enough, she was there, bouncing out to greet us, arms open, eyes smiling.
 Her boy was home.
 Her favorite girl was with him.
-It was her happiest day.
+It was the happiest of days.
 Only briefly did she question her decision to welcome her son and his girlfriend into her home.
 Of course, that was when her son hauled a refrigerator-sized box filled with shoes into her humble abode.

 The almost four years that I lived in Elko were some of the most life-altering, ugly, inspiring, beautiful, and memorable years I’ll ever have.
 Some days I wanted to drive off, in my beat-up Saturn, back home.
 Some days, ‘home’ was where she made fried chicken and biscuits, and always had a bowl of fresh fruit waiting.